-ENGLISH II - CCP/HON 10
+ENGLISH II - CCP/HON

 This course is a survey of American literature with emphasis on literary analysis, research and composition.
 The student concentrates on persuasive and expository essay writing, as well as enhancement of her vocabulary, grammar and public speaking skills.
 A research essay written in Modern Language Association (MLA) style is also an important part of the writing curriculum.
+If registered for College Credit Plus, this course will allow the student to earn credit for 6 credit hours for ENG 101 and 102 from Cincinnati State.